lisa-dai/web-diary/README.md

-create /art/ and differentiate art posts from diary posts, add lots of CSS/styling stuff, create custom cursor animation, make so only 5 diary entries show at a time
+create /art/ and differentiate art posts from diary posts, add lots of CSS/styling stuff, create custom cursor animation, make so only 5 diary entries show at a time, add music player and currently feeling: on index